SuperEnalotto: Playing the game

 For a nationwide lottery offering prizes in millions, SuperEnalotto is the most difficult game in the world in terms of hitting the jackpot judging by the odds mentioned above.
 The prize pool currently consists of 60% of sales; up from 34.648% in the previous format.

 SuperEnalotto jackpots grow very high because there is no cap on them and no roll down of jackpots.
 The lottery is also appealing to players because winnings are taxed at only 20% on the excess over 500 euros, with tax withheld at the time of payout and jackpot winners have the option for a lump sum or annuity payment.

 When it began the minimum cost (for two tries) was 1600 Italian Lire, rising to 1900 Lire by the time the Euro was introduced in 2002.
 Today's price, one Euro is equivalent to 1936.27 Lire.

 Biggest payoff

-The largest jackpot ever won is worth 371,133,424.51€, split between 90 winners, on 16 February 2023.
+The largest jackpot ever won is worth 371,133,424.51€, split among 90 winners, on 16 February 2023.

 The largest single-winner jackpot to date (and second largest jackpot overall) is worth €209,160,441.54 and was hit on 13 August 2019.
 The winning ticket was sold at a bar in Lodi.